vistadataproject/documents/python/readme.md

 rv-qna-vam.xls
 ```

 All  questions and answers need to be extracted from the spreadsheet and translated to strucutured form in a YAML file, with full fidelity of all information preserved.

-A few python-excel tools are here [python-excel-tools](python-excel-tools.md)
+A few python-based excel data management tools are described here: [python-excel-tools](python-excel-tools.md)